 First view of Tangier

 Lots of crab pots

 There has been an explosion of interest in Tangier in the past few years, primarily because it is eroding into the bay at an alarming pace.
 About two thirds of the island has disappeared since the 1850s, and the rate of loss is now accelerating.
 Whether the cause is climate change or a natural cycle is a subject of some debate among the islanders–but one thing that most residents can agree about is their desire to preserve the island.

 Our weekend overnight visit wasn’t motivated at all by erosion; quite to the contrary, we were drawn by the sameness of the place.
 Tangier is disconnected and isolated from the mainland by ten miles of open water, so “conventional” change has been slow to come.
 And that is definitely a strong part of its draw.

 We headed to Tangier on the ferry out of Crisfield, Maryland, on a scorching hot Saturday with our good friends Lou and Kay.
-We shared our boat with a big group of day-trippers from nearby Dorchester County (maybe 100+ people, very friendly, from two local churches).
+We shared our boat with a big gathering of day-trippers from nearby Dorchester County (maybe 100+ people in their group, very friendly, from two local churches).

 The Steven Thomas, out of Crisfield

 Sharing a ride with a lot of new friends

 Everything here is ours, except the trash can